Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 - Naturally soothe symptoms:

-- Sipping warm fluids like herbal teas with honey helps calm throat irritation.
+- Sipping warm fluids like herbal teas with honey may help calm throat irritation.

 - Sucking on throat lozenges can temporarily relieve coughing spells without medication risks.

-If symptoms persist beyond several days or worsen—especially fever or breathing difficulty—seek medical advice promptly rather than relying on ineffective expired drugs.
+If symptoms persist beyond several days or worsen—especially fever, chest pain, wheezing, shortness of breath, or difficulty breathing—seek medical advice promptly rather than relying on ineffective expired drugs.

 The Importance of Proper Disposal of Expired Medications Including Robitussin